whoisryosuke/kushy-frontend-nextjs/README.md

 This app is built on top of the NextJS app framework, using an NodeJS/Express server for dynamic routing, and ReactJS for our view layer.
 I use the [Kushy API](http://kushy.net/developers/) to provide all the data (shops, products, etc), as well as for user authentication through an OAuth 2 flow.

-NextJS is setup to use LESS + CSS (although I'll be switching soon to SASS), with a special Webpack config to include any media imported in the CSS.
+NextJS is setup to use CSS, as well as a special Webpack config to include any media imported in the CSS.
 You can configure all this on `next.config.js`.

-I use the Semantic UI CSS framework and React component system.
-My Semantic UI CSS setup should be included in the repo if you need to make any changes and have to rebuild the master CSS file (see Semantic UI section for instructions).
-Preferably use components from [Semantic UI React](https://react.semantic-ui.com/collections/menu), even though HTML with proper SUI class names will work fine.
+I use the Kushy Design System, which is built on the Semantic UI CSS framework and React component system.
+My Semantic UI CSS setup should be included in the [kushy-design](https://github.com/kushyapp/kushy-design) repo if you need to make any changes and have to rebuild the master CSS file (see Semantic UI section for instructions).
+Preferably use components from [Semantic UI React](https://react.semantic-ui.com/collections/menu), even though HTML with proper SUI class names will work fine for simpler components.

 ### New users: